To Be with You: Critical reception

-Stephen Thomas Erlewine from AllMusic described the song as a "campfire-singalong ballad".
-Larry Flick from Billboard noted that "headbangers get folky on this harmonious strummer".
-He added that "hand-clapping, sing-along chorus entices, while front man Eric Martin's voice has rarely sounded sweeter".
-DeVaney and Clark from Cashbox called it "an unplugged, acoustic guitar and harmony sing-along single".
-They also said that Martin "sounds like the quintessential rocker and is backed by some excellent non-electric guitar-picking by guitarist Paul Gilbert, managing to sound very adept without an electric drill for a pick".
-Janiss Garza from Entertainment Weekly felt that "this simple little ballad" is by far the best song on the Lean into It album.
-Jonathan Bernstein from Spin wrote, "In a year sadly lacking in palpable power ballads, these third-raters rode their Trojan horse to pole position with one of the always-spineless genre's most puny entries, "To Be with You"."
+Stephen Thomas Erlewine from AllMusic described the song as a "campfire-singalong ballad."
+Larry Flick from Billboard magazine noted that "headbangers get folky on this harmonious strummer."
+He added that "hand-clapping, sing-along chorus entices, while front man Eric Martin's voice has rarely sounded sweeter."
+DeVaney and Clark from Cashbox named it "an unplugged, acoustic guitar and harmony sing-along single."
+They also said that Martin "sounds like the quintessential rocker and is backed by some excellent non-electric guitar-picking by guitarist Paul Gilbert, managing to sound very adept without an electric drill for a pick."
+Janiss Garza from Entertainment Weekly felt "this simple little ballad" is by far the best song on Lean into It.
+Jonathan Bernstein from Spin wrote, "In a year sadly lacking in palpable power ballads, these third-raters rode their Trojan horse to pole position with one of the always-spineless genre's most puny entries, 'To Be with You'."

 Music video

-The accompanying music video for the song was directed by Nancy Bennett and features the band performing in a railroad car.
+The music video for "To Be with You" was directed by Nancy Bennett and features the band performing in a railroad car.
 The video changes from black and white to color around the halfway mark.
 Billy Sheehan told in an interview, "Even our video was done way-super-ultra-cheap.
 When we tell people how much we spent on the video, they can't believe it.
 We got this video together dirt cheap.
 To see it beating up Michael Jackson's million-dollar extravaganza on MTV is pretty amazing."